Chicago Transit Authority: Fares

-Technology
+The CTA uses a flat rate fare system.
+The full fare is $2.25 for bus, $2.50 for rail (except for fares purchased at the Blue Line O'Hare station, which are $5).
+Students, people with disabilities, and senior citizens are eligible for discounted fares.
+In 2026, CTA planned to raise fares by $0.25, but the fare hike was rescinded before it went into effect.

+The CTA accepts payment with a Ventra smart card, a Ventra disposable ticket, contactless credit or debit card, and mobile payment.
+Monthly, weekly, and daily passes are available for Ventra cards/tickets.
+Ventra is an electronic fare payment system for the Chicago Transit Authority and Pace that replaced the Chicago Card and the Transit Card automated fare collection system.
+Ventra launched in August 2013, with a full system transition slated for July 1, 2014.
+The Ventra payment system allows for two free transfers within two hours from the start of a trip.
+CTA buses also accept cash.

+Programs

+Bus tracker

 The CTA installed GPS Bus Tracker systems on all buses starting with the 20 (Madison St) bus in 2006, before expanding it to other routes in 2008.
 The original claim justifying the addition of this technology was that it would reduce the issue of bunching buses.
 The system also allows riders to be able to determine the location of buses online.

 A report prepared by the CTA claims that there was a decrease in bus bunching from 3.9% to 2.3% from 2007 to 2009, but the report neither demonstrated a direct connection between Bus Tracker and this reduction in bunching, nor did it show whether this was a temporary or permanent phenomenon.

 CTA has also made its Bus Tracker and other developer tools available, and is making Bus Tracker arrival data available through text messaging.
 One of the first applications of the Bus Tracker Developer Tools involved the installation of monitors showing the information in several businesses in Chicago's Wicker Park neighborhood.
 Using the developer API published by CTA, some augmented CTA bus tracking applications have been developed for mobile phones, and CTA has its own Transit App, CTA also has a bus tracker (Beta starting January 2011), and it can also be accessed through a computer, smart phone, text messaging, or any smart device.